 We've already established how many calories, protein and fat to eat.

-A gram of each macronutrient contains:
+As noted above, a gram of each macronutrient provides:

 1 gram protein = 4 kcal

 For this individual we're looking at 150 x 4 = 600 kcal from protein and 70 x 9 = 630 kcal from fat.